Marketing Cloud, Trailhead...

 Competition makes you strong

 The best way to beat the competition is to be the best product.
 Competitors push you to be at the top of your game in the marketplace.
-Innovative companies objectively analyze their competition and learn from them.
+Innovative companies objectively analyse their competition and learn from them.
 By being keenly aware of the competition, thriving companies are always ahead of the curve.
 Rather than simply copying the competition, these companies look at the overall picture in the market and find an offering the customer needs.
 This innovation might be an overall better product or enhanced features, an improved warranty, excellent customer service, or a quicker method of delivery.

 Without competition, companies become complacent and anemic.
 Companies who look at their competition as way to stay sharp and fresh ultimately provide a better product, service, and experience.
 Smart companies look to the competition to fuel this attitude of continuous improvement and innovation.